Top 3 Recycling Myths and Better Options For Your Waste

 I could give you a laundry list here, but that’s not helpful.
 You need to find your pathway of what is possible for you.
 Think about how you can stop buying new items that are not necessary using strategies such as creating a shopping list and sticking to it or waiting a week before purchasing.

-Consider how you can move on the spectrum so you start with rerthinking and reducing.
+Consider how you can move on the spectrum so you start with rethinking and reducing.
 That’s the ultimate way to reduce waste and impact on the environment.

 Next